Please be patient with me as this article is not complete but Lord willing will be done soon :o)

 Galatians 5:14-25 For the whole law is fulfilled in one word, even in this: Thou shalt love thy neighbor as thyself.
 (15) But if ye bite and devour one another, take heed that ye be not consumed one of another.
 (16) But I say, Walk by the Spirit, and ye shall not fulfil the lust of the flesh.
 (17) For the flesh lusteth against the Spirit, and the Spirit against the flesh; for these are contrary the one to the other; that ye may not do the things that ye would.
 (18) But if ye are led by the Spirit, ye are not under the law.
 (19) Now the works of the flesh are manifest, which are these: fornication, uncleanness, lasciviousness, (20) idolatry, sorcery, enmities, strife, jealousies, wraths, factions, divisions, parties, (21) envyings, drunkenness, revellings, and such like; of which I forewarn you, even as I did forewarn you, that they who practice such things shall not inherit the kingdom of God.
 (22) But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, (23) meekness, self-control; against such there is no law.
 (24) And they that are of Christ Jesus have crucified the flesh with the passions and the lusts thereof.
 (25) If we live by the Spirit, by the Spirit let us also walk.

-Only Christians partake of the Word of God with the Holy Spirit but those who chose to fall away will be burned in the fires of hell:
+Only Christians partake of the Holy Spirit with the Word of God but those who chose to fall away from bearing the good fruit will be burned in the fires of hell:

 Hebrews 6:4-8 For as touching those who were once enlightened and tasted of the heavenly gift, and were made partakers of the Holy Spirit, (5) and tasted the good word of God, and the powers of the age to come, (6) and then fell away, it is impossible to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame.
 (7) For the land which hath drunk the rain that cometh oft upon it, and bringeth forth herbs meet for them for whose sake it is also tilled, receiveth blessing from God: (8) but if it beareth thorns and thistles, it is rejected and nigh unto a curse; whose end is to be burned.